 How much does it cost to go to Africa?

 The Short-Term application fee is $35.
-The only expense associated with the Full-Term application process is the Connect Week fee of $800/adult (see below).
+The only expense associated with the Full-Term application process is the Connect Week fee of $800/adult (see below for more info on Connect Week).
 Both Short-Term and Full-Term missionaries raise prayer and financial support to sustain them on the field.
 Rough estimates include $4,500 for a Short Term summer team and $15,000 for a year-long individual assignment.
 Full-Term support targets vary widely based on assignment, location, family size, and length of term, and generally aren’t available until the Connect Week stage.
 Remember that we serve a mighty God, and He is the one who supplies our needs!

 Will I need to learn another language to go to Africa?

 Most assignments offer the exciting opportunity to learn another language.
 AIM recognizes the value of building relationships and making disciples by communicating with people in their own language.
 This is especially true for those applying Full-Term.
 Language learning is part of the TIMO program, and when necessary, language school (in the States, in Africa, or elsewhere) is an option.
 There are also positions and areas which do not require knowledge of a language other than English, but language learning is always encouraged!

 Can I go to Africa while my husband/wife remains in the U.S.?

 AIM’s policy is to appoint both spouses as a couple such that both spouses engage in ministry in Africa, which may include one spouse raising the family and building relationships in the community.

 What is Connect Week?

 Connect Week is the last step in the Full-Term application process and is required for all Full-Term candidates and for Short-Term personnel who serve for longer than three months.
 It is a week of training and orientation held at the AIM U.S. headquarters near Atlanta, Georgia.

 What are the education options for my children?